LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 Advanced processing routines may require context information about the processed data set, ROI and current data portion being processed.
-This information is available as properties of the :attr:`libertem.udf.UDF.meta` attribute of type :class:`~libertem.udf.UDFMeta`.
+This information is available as properties of the :attr:`libertem.udf.base.UDF.meta` attribute of type :class:`~libertem.udf.base.UDFMeta`.

-Common applications include allocating buffers with a :code:`dtype` or shape that matches the dataset or partition via :attr:`libertem.udf.UDFMeta.dataset_dtype`, :attr:`libertem.udf.UDFMeta.input_dtype`, :attr:`libertem.udf.UDFMeta.dataset_shape` and :attr:`libertem.udf.UDFMeta.partition_shape`.
+Common applications include allocating buffers with a :code:`dtype` or shape that matches the dataset or partition via :attr:`~libertem.udf.base.UDFMeta.dataset_dtype`, :attr:`~libertem.udf.base.UDFMeta.input_dtype`, :attr:`~libertem.udf.base.UDFMeta.dataset_shape` and :attr:`~libertem.udf.base.UDFMeta.partition_shape`.

-The currently used compute device class can be accessed through :attr:`libertem.udf.UDFMeta.device_class`.
+The currently used compute device class can be accessed through :attr:`libertem.udf.base.UDFMeta.device_class`.
 It defaults to 'cpu' and can be 'cuda' for UDFs that make use of :ref:`udf cuda` support.

-For more advanced applications, the ROI and currently processed data portion are available as :attr:`libertem.udf.UDFMeta.roi` and :attr:`libertem.udf.UDFMeta.slice`.
+For more advanced applications, the ROI and currently processed data portion are available as :attr:`libertem.udf.base.UDFMeta.roi` and :attr:`libertem.udf.base.UDFMeta.slice`.
 This allows to replace the built-in masking behavior of :class:`~libertem.common.buffers.BufferWrapper` for result buffers and aux data with a custom implementation.
 The :ref:`mask container for tiled processing example<slice example>` makes use of these attributes to employ a